Privacy and data protection

 We want to inform you of your rights when it comes to your information and we would like to help you to better understand them.
 These are:

 - The right to object.
-You always have the option to stop receiving information form us across all of our communication channels.
+You always have the option to stop receiving information from us across all of our communication channels.
 This is at your discretion and we will respect your choice.
 However, for us to enact this we encourage you to notify us

 - Details of how to do this can be found on all of our communications and within this document